Practical Steps to keep Safe and Secure in Uganda in 2021

 8. Do not arrange your own Safari by attempting to book lodges, a vehicle, permits.
 It is not a vacation in Europe where you can easily do that.
 We know Uganda, we live and work here, we know how to cut through the confusion and create a logical, sensible safari for you

 9. We suggest that without being Paranoid – stay aware.
-That is precisely what the US State Department suggests US Citizens traveling to Uganda do.
+That is what the U.S. State Department suggests U.S. Citizens traveling to Uganda do.

 10. Common Sense – do not leave home without it.

 On Safari Safety and Security Advice and Tips for a Hakuna Matata No Worry Safari